Astrophysics Group Members & Collaborators

 Connor carried out his MSc at ISSA on automating measurements of the Night Sky Brightness under the supervision of Prof. Joseph Caruana and Dr. Alessio Magro.
 Currently he is reading for his PhD at ISSA working with simulations and JWST data under the supervision of Prof. Joseph Caruana, Prof. Stephen Wilkins (University of Sussex), and Prof. Kristian Zarb Adami.

 Ryan Vella read for a B.Sc.
 (Hons.) in Physics and Mathematics at the University of Malta.
 His final year project supervised by Prof. Joseph Caruana involved the mapping of the night sky brightness (NSB) over the Maltese Islands.
 In 2019, Ryan completed his M.Sc. in Geosciences (UM), followed by a fellowship in Earth Observation at the European Space Agency (ESA) as a Maltese National Trainee.
-He is currently reading for a PhD at the Max Planck Institute for Chemistry in Mainz, Germany.
+He read for a PhD at the Max Planck Institute for Chemistry in Mainz, Germany, and at present is a postdoctoral researcher in atmospheric physics at ETH Zurich.
 Ryan continues to work with the group on projects relating to dark skies and light pollution.

 David Attard worked in galactic dynamics and is currently pursuing postgraduate studies in astrophysics at the University of Sussex.

-Francesca Borg worked in galactic dynamics and is currently pursuing postgraduate studies in astrophysics on the Erasmus Mundus programme.
+Francesca Borg worked in galactic dynamics.
+Subsequently, she pursued Master’s studies in astrophysics on the Erasmus Mundus programme.
+She will be commencing her PhD in astrophysics at the University of Cologne.

-Micole Miceli worked in galactic dynamics and is currently pursuing postgraduate studies in astrophysics at the University of Padova.
+Micole Miceli worked in galactic dynamics and has recently completed her Master’s studies in astrophysics at the University of Padova.

-Past Group Members working on Night Sky Brightness Studies
+Past Group Members – Night Sky Brightness Studies

 Denise Buttigieg